sudocode/ohmy-auth/README.md

          # got data
      });
 ```

+*Note: Both ways are allowed: static method call and nonstatic, doing use of DI pattern, for behavior improve on test environment.*

 ### Dependencies
 Oma only requires PHP (>= 5.3) and the usual extensions for Curl (```curl_init()```, ```curl_setopt()```, etc), JSON (```json_encode()```, ```json_decode()```) and sessions (```session_start()```, ```session_destroy()```).